 Aer Lingus ‘Evening Before’ Check In

-Aer Lingus introduced this service back in 2013 and now allows this for flights departing both Dublin and Cork.
-You are eligible if your flight departs between 06:00 and 08:00.
+Aer Lingus introduced this service back in 2013 and now allows this for certain morning flights departing from Dublin.
+As of 2022, you are eligible if your flight departs between 05:30 and 08:00.

 The page on the Aer Lingus web site states – “Each passenger needs to present themselves to check in and drop off bags but if you are travelling with immediate family, one member of the family can check in and drop bags for the group the evening before.
 Passports/ID cards are required for all passengers travelling, and must be presented the evening before.
 Kiosk Bag Drop is also available for all passengers availing of this service.”